BadBedBatPenguin/paper_trader_bot/README.md

-## Kitty Bot
+## Paper trader Bot
 Telegram bot that gets trading pair given by user, fills form on https://paper-trader.frwd.one/ and returns chart from result page.
+It was a test task.

 ## How to run
 Clone repo and move to its directory: